Housing Projects

 Hurdegaryp, It Súd

-Together with the design team of It Súd phase 3, a design has been created.
-How this design came about and what the final outcome has become, was presented during the annual meeting of Dorpsbelang Hurdegaryp.
-You can read the result of this design on our 'think-along' site.
+Together with the design team of It Súd phase 3, a design has been made.
+How this design came about and what the final outcome became was presented during the annual meeting of village interest Hurdegaryp.
+You can read the result of this design on our think-aloud site.

-The plan includes 13 detached houses; these plots will be issued by the municipality in the first half of 2025.
-Furthermore, there are 18 semi-detached houses and 8 patio houses, which will be issued to a builder/developer.
+There are 13 detached houses in the plan, these lots will be issued by the municipality in the 1st half of 2025.
+Furthermore, there are 18 semi-detached houses, 8 patio houses these will be issued to a builder/developer.
 The 16 social rental row houses will be transferred to WoonFriesland.

-All information about the allocation of these building plots will be available on our website from Wednesday, May 7, 2025.
+All information about the issuance of these building lots can be found on our website from Wednesday, May 7, 2025.

-Go to the Plot Allocation It Sud page
+Go to the page Issuance of building plots It Sud

 Maskelyn area Hurdegaryp

-Together with the design team of the Maskelyn area, a design has been created.
-How this design came about and what the final outcome has become, was presented during the annual meeting of Dorpsbelang Hurdegaryp.
-The result of this design can be read on our 'think-along' site.
-Currently, work is being done on the planning procedure.
-After this, it will be announced when these plots will be issued.
+Together with the design team of the Maskelyn area a design has been made.
+How this design came about and what the final outcome became was presented during the annual meeting of village interest Hurdegaryp.
+You can read the result of this design on our thinkme site.
+Currently the planning procedure is in progress.
+After this it will be known when these lots will be issued.

-Together with Dorpsbelang Noardburgum and residents of Noardburgum, a design team has been put together to develop the expansion district of Noardburgum.
-The final design was chosen during a walk-in meeting.
-You can find this on our 'think-along' site, Project Housing Noardburgum.
-Currently, work is being done on the planning procedure.
-After this, it will be announced when these plots will be issued.
+Together with Dorpsbelang Noardburgum and residents of Noardburgum, a design team was put together to flesh out the expansion district of Noardburgum.
+During a walk-in meeting the final design was chosen.
+This can be found on our thinkme site, Project Housing Construction Noardburgum.
+Currently the planning procedure is in progress.
+After this it will be known when these lots will be issued.

 Housing construction Suwâld